PFP2E/mono-core/readme.md

 ---

+## The Problem

+Projects and communities need to incentivize user engagement, but traditional reward systems are centralized, inefficient, and lack transparency.
+How can you reward users for on-chain and off-chain actions in a way that is both verifiable and trustless?

+## The Solution: PFP2E

-PFP2E is a hybrid on-chain/off-chain protocol for verifying visual identity and linking it to a trustless reward system.
-This repository contains the reference implementation of the system, structured as a professional monorepo.
+PFP2E is a hybrid on-chain/off-chain protocol that allows anyone to create "Proof of PFP" campaigns.
+It links a user's visual identity (like a profile picture) to a flexible and programmable reward system, powered by a robust off-chain engine and settled on-chain.

+**Key Features:**
+- **Verifiable Actions:** Prove ownership of assets, social engagement, and more.
+- **Programmable Rewards:** Distribute ERC-20 tokens via a secure, epoch-based Merkle distributor.
+- **1inch Integration:** Allow users to claim rewards in any token they choose, instantly swapping via the 1inch Aggregation Protocol.
+- **Decentralized & Trustless:** No central party controls the reward distribution.

 ## System Architecture